yashkumar3537/GROUP-CHAT-BOT/README.md

 # GROUP-CHAT-BOT
-This bot is build bya a beginning so don't judge to soon.
+This bot is build bya a beginner so don't judge to soon.